 The order you place your guitar pedals it isn’t the most important thing you need to worry about, as it all comes down to personal preference and personal taste.
 There is a pretty basic ‘rule book’ that guitarists follow in order to get the best sound that they possibly can from their pedal boards.

-While this ‘rule book’ isn’t the definite answer for your experience, it’s a combo that a lot of musicians use and that many belief works the best.
+While this ‘rule book’ isn’t the definite answer for your experience, it’s a combo that a lot of musicians use and that many believe works the best.

 When we say drive pedals, we aren’t just talking about the basic overdrive effect, as we are also talking about anything that is related to this pedal; this list includes distortion pedals, boost pedals, fuzz pedals, and again driven pedal.